 Atropine is available as 1% eye drops.
-Prescribed as single use, preservative free minims.

 What is the usual dose of atropine drops?

 The dose is 1-2 drops under the tongue once daily; increase as advised by 1 drop every 2 days up to a maximum of 2 drops four times daily.
 Do not use more than 2 drops at a time!